Tnnienn/Tnnienn/README.md

 Java Back-End Dev and CS Student
 --------------------------------

 I am a second-year computer science student at the University of Basilicata, with a passion for programming.
 I have experience using languages such as C/C++, Java, and Python, and recently completed a course on back-end development using Java Spring at Develhope.
-On my GitHub profile, you will find my personal projects and my experiences in the field of programming.
+On my GitHub profile, you will find my personal projects and my experiences.

 * 🌍  I'm based in Potenza
 * ✉️  You can contact me at [fasanella.antonio.sanfele@gmail.com](mailto:fasanella.antonio.sanfele@gmail.com)